Abstract

 Answer

-The user can copy graph traces, annotations, or the graph in its entirety with the Ctrl+C command or right-click > Copy.
-Home > Copy Graph copies the main graph that is selected.
-The copied data is saved to the Window’s clipboard and replaces the previously stored content.
-There are several options as to where the content can then be pasted.
+The user can copy graph traces, annotations, or the graph in its entirety with the Ctrl + C command or right-click > Copy.
+Home > Copy Graph copies the selected graph.
+The copied data is saved to the Window’s clipboard.

 Copy and paste feature from ObserVIEW to Microsoft Word.